How to Set File Metadata

 • Content-Type, also known as the MIME type, helps browsers render content properly.
 Most of the time, this is automatically detected, but it can be overridden if needed.
 For a detailed discussion, see Content-Type.

-• Cache-Control determines how long web browsers and Internet caches can store a copy of the object, an important metadata item for CDN configuration.
+• Cache-Control determines how long web browsers and internet caches can store a copy of the object, an important metadata item for CDN configuration.
 The cache time values are specified in seconds.
 For a detailed discussion, see Web Caching Basics: Terminology, HTTP Headers, and Caching Strategies.

 • Content-Encoding indicates if a file is being compressed in transit.
 For a detailed discussion, see Content Encoding.
 Content-Encoding may be modified by the server, for example to convert pre-compressed content for a client that does not support compression.